cheretbe/notes/linux/rsync.md

 ` -a --no-specials --no-devices` tells rsync to skip these files (devices, sockets and fifos).
 It will still print an information message, but it would return 0 if no other error occurs.
-Useful when copying whole filesystems (search keywords: copy root, copying root)
+Useful when copying whole filesystems (search keywords: copy root, copying root).
+See also [tar](./tar.md) excludes example.

 ```shell
 # -v increase verbosity